 I do remember reading what seemed like hundreds of 'em.
 Reading was much cooler than watching the Beverly Hillbillies or Gilligan's Island.
 If you don't recognize the antiquated cultural references, spare yourself, don't look them up.
 Poppa loves you.

-Your friendly neighborhood crank is not crazy about social media (I am a crank after all) but if you must, you can follow me on Facebook.
-I post weekly column announcements as well as things I find on the web that reflect where I'm coming from.
+Your friendly neighborhood crank is not crazy about social media (I am a crank after all) but if you must, you can like me/follow me on Facebook.
+I post an announcement when I have a new column available as well as news articles/opinion pieces that reflect where I'm coming from or that I wish to call attention to.
+Cranky don't tweet